Skip to Main Content

 Undergraduate Students

-Two pathways to teaching English to speakers of other languages are available to undergraduate students: the Accelerated Bachelors’/Master’s Program and the Post-baccalaureate Certificate (TESOL PBC).
+Two accelerated pathways to teaching English to speakers of other languages graduate study are available to undergraduate students: the Accelerated Bachelors’/Master’s Program (MA TESOL) and the Accelerated Bachelors’/Post-baccalaureate Certificate (TESOL PBC) Program.

 Accelerated Bachelor's/Master’s Program

 The MA TESOL is an internationally recognized graduate-level professional credential in English language teaching.
 Holders of this degree work in teaching and leadership roles locally and worldwide.
 The general MA TESOL prepares graduates for work in college/university settings and a range of private, community, government, and non-profit contexts.
 A P-12 certification option is available for individuals who plan to teach in public schools.
 A thesis option is also available for those who wish to pursue policy or research work, including future doctoral study in applied linguistics, education, or related fields.
+Up to three graduate courses (9 credits) with a grade of B or above taken as an undergraduate may be counted towards the MA TESOL, which reduces the time to completion of the master’s degree by one semester.
 Read more about the master’s degree options here.

 © TESOL Program, Department of Education, UMBC, 1000 Hilltop Circle, Baltimore MD 21250